PostHog/posthog.com/contents/tutorials/limit-session-recordings.md

 Instead of turning session replays off entirely, you can use PostHog’s configuration options to only record the sessions you want.
 This tutorial shows you three ways to do this.

 > **Note:** This tutorial shows you ways you can control recordings with your own code.
-To learn about the built-in controls available to you see our docs page: [how to control which sessions you record](https://posthog.com/docs/session-replay/how-to-control-which-sessions-you-record).
+To learn about the built-in controls available, check our docs page: [how to control which sessions you record](https://posthog.com/docs/session-replay/how-to-control-which-sessions-you-record).

 ## Configuration and basic session replay controls